lukeburns/hypercore-1/README.md

 **Experimental:** This is a fork of the WIP [Rust implementation](https://github.com/datrs/hypercore) of [hypercore](https://github.com/mafintosh/hypercore), a secure and distributed append-only log (with nice properties like sparse-replication).
 It replaces [ed25519](https://github.com/dalek-cryptography/ed25519-dalek) with an [experimental / insecure implementation](https://github.com/lukeburns/redschnorr) of the Schnorr signature scheme on the [Ristretto prime order group](https://doc.dalek.rs/curve25519_dalek/ristretto/), which has some nice mathematical properties.
 (Note: this implementation does not produce deterministic signatures like ed25519).

 Working with Ristretto allows for some deterministic key derivation schemes that could be useful for decentralized identity schemes, e.g. see [dat-wot](https://github.com/jayrbolton/dat-wot).
+See [channels](https://github.com/lukeburns/channels) for an implementation of a scheme for deriving public and private channels from existing keypairs.

 ## Example